 All 42 rooms are bright and light, combining dark woods and natural fabrics to soothe and satisfy the design-aware.
 Each is of a slightly different design and layout, and this is why we love the place!

 Small Standards, as the name suggests, are the smallest so we’d only recommend them for a night or two.
-The 10 Standard offer spacious bathrooms, with modern design and trimmings.
+The Standard rooms offer spacious bathrooms, with modern design and trimmings.
 The attic rooms are particularly fetching, with stylish egg-like tubs tucked amid the beams and eaves.

-The Superior and Deluxe rooms are larger, with fairytale views of the castle and/or the cobbled street below.
+The Superior and Deluxe rooms are larger, with views of the cobbled street below.
 They have incredible soaking tubs, which are great after a day of sightseeing.

 - Air conditioning